yuki-yoshida/JAIST/AWS/ReadMe.md

   :goal { eq contcont(< (res(trs,idRS,initial) sRS), sPR >) = true . }
   ```

-### Step 2-2: Split the most general case for a rule into cases where the condition of the rule does or does not hold.
+### Step 2-2: Split the current case for a rule into cases where the condition of the rule does or does not hold.
  - The root case should be split into following two cases:
   - Case 1: All properties of the initial resource are ready.
   - Case 2: Not all properties of the initial resource are ready => the goal holds because there is no next state.

-### Step 2-3: Split the rule applied case into cases where predicate final does or does not hold in the next state.
+### Step 2-3: Split the current case into cases where predicate `final` does or does not hold in the next state.
  - Since the next state includes one started resource and so `final(SS)` holds when all of the rest resources are started, the current case should be split into following two cases:
   - Case 1-1: When all of the other resources are started => the goal holds because `final(SS)` reduces to true.
   - Case 1-2: When there is an initial resource.